$f$-mode oscillations in hot Neutron Stars: Effect of hyperons and neutrino trapping: Formalism

 The bar above meson fields represent their mean field values.
 The $\omega$- and $\phi$-couplings are fixed to their SU(6) values~\citep{Schaffner_Carl_1993prl,Weissenborn_Chatterjee_2012npa}.
 Hence the uncertainty in the hypernuclear potentials are reflected as uncertainty in the $\sigma$-Y couplings.
 With this prescription in hand, we can write the entropy density of the homogeneous matter as,

 In equation~\ref{eq:entropy_den}, $f_{FD}(x)$ is the Fermi-Dirac distribution and $T$ is the temperature of the local thermal equilibrium.
-On the other hand, $\Bar{f}_{FD}(x) = 1 - f_{FD}(x)$ is the Fermi-Dirac distribution for non-occupancy of a state. $J_i$ is the spin of the i-th baryonic/leptonic species. $\mu_i^*$ represents the effective chemical potential of the i-th baryonic/leptonic species.
-It is related to the actual chemical potentials $\mu_B$ (Baryon Chemical Potential), $\mu_Q$ (Charge Chemical Potential) and $\mu_L$ (Lepton Chemical Potential) by the following relation,
+On the other hand, $\Bar{f}_{FD}(x) = 1 - f_{FD}(x)$ is the Fermi-Dirac distribution for non-occupancy of a state. $J_i$ is the spin of the i-th baryonic/leptonic species. $\mu_i^*$ represents the effective chemical potential of the $i^{th}$ baryonic/leptonic species.
+For anti-particle contributions from Fermionic species, signs of effective chemical potentials in the integrands of equation~\ref{eq:entropy_den} have to be reversed and this is indicated by the term $(\mu^*_i\rightarrow-\mu^*_i)$.
+The effective chemical potential is related to the actual chemical potentials $\mu_B$ ( baryon chemical potential), $\mu_Q$ ( charge chemical potential) and $\mu_L$ ( lepton chemical potential) by the following relation,

-where, $B_i$, $Q_i$ and $L_i$ are baryon, charge and lepton numbers of the i-th baryonic/leptonic species. $s_{\gamma}=4 \pi^2 T^3 / 45$ is the entropy density contribution from the radiation field.
+where, $B_i$, $Q_i$ and $L_i$ are baryon, charge and lepton numbers of the $i^{th}$ baryonic/leptonic species. $s_{\gamma}=4 \pi^2 T^3 / 45$ is the entropy density contribution from the radiation field.
 Entropy per baryon is then given by, $S/A=s/n_B$.
 Finally, we can express the energy density and pressure in the following equations,

-Note that leptons do not couple to the meson fields and hence are treated as non-interacting Fermi gas in weak chemical equilibrium with the thermal bath.
+We treat leptons as non-interacting Fermi gas in weak chemical equilibrium with the thermal bath and although electrons can interact with other charged species via electromagnetic interactions, we ignore these interactions as a first order approximation.
 The radiation represented by $A_\mu$ vector field is also treated as a non-interacting boson gas and the energy density contribution from this field is, $\epsilon_\gamma=\pi^2 T^4/15$.